unjs/ofetch/README.md

 })
 ```

-## ✔️ Create fetch with default options
+## ✔️ Create Fetch With Default Options

 This utility is useful if you need to use common options across several fetch calls.